allesklar/tkh_access_control/README.md

 ## Usage - AUTHORIZATION

-Ta add a role to a user
+Create a role

-    @user.roles << 'role_name'
+    @role = Role.create name: 'admin', description: 'Is allowed to do everything.'

 To add a permission to a role

     @role.permissions << 'permission_name'

-To restrict a logged in user's access to your controllers on a permission basis
+To restrict a logged in user's access to your controller methods on a permission basis

     before_action -> { require_permission 'permission_name'}, except: [ :show ]

+Please note that the above tasks are only performed by the developer (you) while the task below can also be performed by the Webmaster (your client) in the 'members' section of the "tkh_mailing_list" gem

+    @user.roles << 'role_name'

 ## Contributing